Proper Body Landmark Subset Enables More Accurate and 5X Faster Recognition of Isolated Signs in LIBRAS: Experimental Methodology

 This is a multimodal dataset created with a Microsoft Kinect v1 device that captures synchronized recordings in three modalities: RGB, depth (RGB-D), and 3D skeleton data.
 Similar to \textsc{MINDS-Libras}, only the RGB modality is explored in our experiments.
 The dataset comprises 56 signs, carefully selected, grouped, and organized into four categories to emphasize fine-grained phonological distinctions.

-The recordings were performed by five signers (three female and two male).
-To increase variability, data collection took place in two different scenarios, under diverse illumination conditions, and without strict standardization of the distance between the participant and the sensor.
-In addition, subjects executed the signs at different speeds and considered both one-handed and two-handed executions, depending on the lexical nature of the sign.
-Data capturing was conducted at 30 fps, with resolution of 640 $\times$, 480 and a total of 3,040 sequences were obtained.
-A particular feature of this dataset is that each video comprises between 8 and 16 repetitions of the same sign performed by a given signer.
-Since the recognition pipeline requires each sign to be individualized, we use the same time cut points provided by \cite{alves2024enhancing}.
+The recordings were performed by five signers in two different scenarios, under diverse illumination conditions, and without strict standardization of the distance between the participant and the sensor.
+The signs were executed at different speeds and considered both one- and two-handed executions, depending on the lexical nature of the sign.
+Recordings were captured at 30 FPS, with a resolution of 640 $\times$ 480, totalling 3,040 video sequences.
+The original recordings comprise between 8 and 16 repetitions (in sequence) of the same sign for a given signer.
+For consistency with the ISLR framework, which requires a single sign execution per video, we use the same time cut points as \cite{alves2024enhancing}.